MrBenJ/modern-js-by-example/book/005-asynchronous-tooling.md

 My personal preference is that **all the content async functions, despite if async calls are happening or not** should be wrapped in `try/catch`.

 Speaking from personal experience, it's not always API calls that fail.
-Sometimes the response from a server
+Sometimes it's the response from a server.

 ### Making multiple REST calls

 In REST APIs, it's common to make multiple calls to fetch data.
 Instead of making multiple calls through Promises, you can use an `async function` to make each call in order.

-Let's say we're working a recipes app where our backend develops have set up the following endpoints:
+Let's say we're working on a recipes app where our backend developers have set up the following endpoints:

 `POST /create-recipe` - Takes in a recipe object and creates a recipe in the database.
 Returns the `id` number of the recipe when it's successfully written to our database.